Chapter 3 Graphing and describing variables

 An interval variable is a variable where the magnitude of difference between the values gives us useful information and where the possible values must be listed in a particular order to make sense.
 In this class, it is generally safe to assume that a variable that is neither an ordered factor nor a character variable is interval.
 However, variables with only two values (such as 0 and 1) should not be treated as interval.

 You can, in theory, make a bar graph of an interval variable.
 However, since interval variables generally have many possible values, those bar graphs become very difficult to read.
 Instead, we often generate histograms of interval variables.
 Histograms are bar graphs where each bar represents a range of values of the variable of interest instead of a single bar.
-For example, here is how we can make a histogram of the population variable in our world dataset:
+For example, here is how we can make a histogram of the population3 variable in our world dataset:

-ggplot(world, aes(x = UNDP_pop)) +
+ggplot(world2025, aes(x = pop)) +

 geom_histogram(fill = "purple", colour = "black")+

-ggtitle("Histogram of countries' populations")+
+ggtitle("Histogram of countries' populations, 2019")+

 xlab("population")